modelscope/FunASR/docs/vllm_guide.md

 ### Key Implementation Details

 1. **Weight separation**: LLM weights are extracted from `model.pt` and converted to HuggingFace format for vLLM loading
-2. **EmbedsPrompt**: Audio embeddings and text embeddings are concatenated and fed to vLLM as a single prompt embedding
+2. **EmbedsPrompt**: a vLLM input mode that feeds **precomputed embedding vectors** (rather than the usual token IDs) directly as the prompt (enabled via `enable_prompt_embeds=True`).
+Fun-ASR-Nano requires it because the audio, after the adaptor, is a sequence of continuous vectors — not tokens — so the audio embeddings and text embeddings are concatenated along the sequence dimension and submitted to vLLM as a whole
 3. **use_low_frame_rate**: Fun-ASR-Nano's adaptor output must be truncated to the correct token count via a formula (critical for consistency)
 4. **Batch encode**: Multiple audio files pass through `extract_fbank` → `audio_encoder` → `audio_adaptor` in a single forward pass
 5. **CTC timestamps**: Encoder output is retained; after text generation, forced alignment yields character-level timing